igorifaresi/ifaresi-sca/README.md

 ## tpman
 A script to manage my CS exercises.
 ### usage
-For configure your root exercises directory.
-The script scans the number of subdirectories and create a config file (for default this config file is on ~/.tpmanrc ) and each exercise expected `pub.out` and default `pub.in` have to be inside each subdirectory.
+For configure your root exercises directory, the script scans the number of subdirectories and create a config file (for default this config file is on ~/.tpmanrc ) and each exercise expected `pub.out` and default `pub.in` have to be inside each subdirectory.
 ```
 tpman -r [ROOT_DIRECTORY]
 ```